thunderbird/pulumi/docs/getting-started.rst

 S3 bucket
 ^^^^^^^^^

+.. note:: This step is optional.
+If you do not set up an S3 bucket, you can use Pulumi Cloud instead.

 Create an S3 bucket in which to store state for the project.
 You must have one bucket devoted to your project, but you can store multiple stacks' state files in that one bucket.
 The bucket should not be public (treat these files as sensitive), and it's a good idea to turn on versioning, as it can save you from some difficult situations down the road.